'Questions Page' (F.A.Q.) ~ Bromyard Symphonic Wind Band

 ** Please note that for inexperienced younger players, we do make allowances, and sometimes we will waive the "Grade 4" rule.
 We would welcome younger players of lower standard, in the hope that they will improve through the playing experience with the band.

 Contact the Musical Director by telephone or E-mail.
-David will ask you a few questions, such as.... where you live, [yes that's not a miss-print!...it's no good wanting to play in the band if you live in Aberdeen is it? ], what you play, and your playing standard!
+David will ask you a few questions, such as.... where you live, contact details, what you play, and your playing standard!
 Don't be modest, but don't tell lies either!
 It is very easy to say you are brilliant when you are not.
 You will be asked to attend a rehearsal, and play in one of the sections.
 Our M.D. will be able to assess your playing ability from this.
 Although players of any suitable instrument are usually welcome, please note that some places/instruments are not always available.
 You can see a list of current vacancies on the website.

 When you book the band, you will need to supply an adequately lit covered area of at least 55 - 60 square metres** for the band to perform, along with 40 chairs suitable for the instrumentalists.
 There will also need to be a secure area for instrument cases and the band belongings during the performance.
-Full details of the terms and conditions will be discussed when you book.
+Please check out our booking conditions here.
+A copy of the booking terms and conditions can be downloaded from that page.
 PLEASE NOTE: WE DO NOT ACCEPT BOOKINGS FOR THE MONTH OF AUGUST.

 ** This figure is an "ideal" ~ we can sometimes manage with a smaller area but would need to discuss options when you make your initial enquiry.